Afzal-Mansury/Selecting-the-Right-Threshold-value-using-ROC-Curve---Best-threshold-for-maximum-accuracy/README.md

-Selecting the Right Threshold value using ROC Curve |
+Selecting the Right Threshold value using ROC Curve.
+Implementing Binary classification Techniques.
+Selecting the best threshold for maximum accuracy